-Frequency: The Committee normally meets four times per year.
+Frequency: The Committee normally meets at least three times per year.
+During 2022 the committee met five times.

 RISK STRATEGY

 The Society's risk strategy reflects its committee structure.
 As such the Board approves the Board Risk Appetite Statement which contains both quantitative and qualitative risk measures.
 This statement is supported by a suite of risk metrics, limits and triggers designed to ensure the Society stays within Risk Appetite.